Nissan Maxima Insurance Rates

 Rates are averaged for all Nissan Maxima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Nissan Maxima insurance not only requires being a safe driver, but also maintaining good credit, eliminating unneeded coverage, and bundling your home and auto policies.
-Take the time to shop around at least every two years by getting price quotes from direct carriers like GEICO and Progressive, and also from your local insurance agents.
+Saving money on auto insurance not only requires being a low-risk driver, but also having good credit, eliminating unnecessary coverage, and dropping full coverage on older vehicles.
+Set aside time to shop around at least every other year by getting quotes from direct companies like Progressive and GEICO, and also from local independent and exclusive agents.

-- Increasing deductibles can save around $225 each year
+- Increasing deductibles could save up to $225 each year

 How much is insurance on a Nissan Maxima?
 On average, expect to pay around $129 per month or $1,550 annually.
 But as you’ve learned from the previous information, many different factors will impact your Nissan Maxima car insurance quotes.